LunarLogic/LunarToolkit/README.markdown

-The Security module uses either [SDKeychain](https://github.com/sdegutis/SDKeychain) by Steven Degutis or [SFHFKeychainUtils](https://github.com/ldandersen/scifihifi-iphone) by Buzz Andersen (both are already bundled inside PsiToolkit).
+The Security module uses either [SDKeychain](https://github.com/sdegutis/SDKeychain) by Steven Degutis or [SFHFKeychainUtils](https://github.com/ldandersen/scifihifi-iphone) by Buzz Andersen (both are already bundled inside LunarToolkit).
 Both of these require adding `Security.framework` (provided in the SDK) to the project (see Add -> Existing Frameworks...).

 ## Available classes

+**Note**: The prefix for all classes and methods will be changed to "LL" soon, the existing one comes from the toolkit's old name.

 ### Base